vlomonaco/core50/README.md

 ## Troubleshooting

 - If you find different results from out benchmark (for a few percentage points) _that is to be expected_!
 First of all because we use the `cudnn` engine which is not fully deterministic for convolutions.
 Second because the error may be accumulated during the incremental learning process.
-If you want full reproducibility (which means a ~2x in terms of time needed) just set the `engine` param of convolution [to 1](http://caffe.berkeleyvision.org/tutorial/layers/convolution.html).
+If you want full reproducibility (which means a ~2x in terms of time needed) just set the `engine` param of convolutions [to 1](http://caffe.berkeleyvision.org/tutorial/layers/convolution.html).

 - If you find some trouble with the `freezeweights` strategy this is probably because you need to reset the learning rate multipliers in the prototxt (sorry, my bad..
 I'm currently working on a new version of the code for creating the prototxt files instead of modifying them on the fly.).

-- Hei!
+- Hey!
 If you find any trouble don't get frustrated, just ask, we'll answer in a few hours! :-)

 ----------------------------------------------